aeternity/tutorials/smart-contract-usage-in-javascript-sdk.md

     // we have to pass the initState where we choose 10000 as the number of available count and 15 as minimum price per item const deployed = await client.contractDeploy(compiled.bytecode, 'sophia', {initState: '(10000, 15)'}).catch(logError);

-    // logging the contract adddress to the console, this is later used to call function of the contract console.log('deployed contract address:', deployed.address);
+    // logging the contract address to the console, this is later used to call function of the contract console.log('deployed contract address:', deployed.address);